-Capsule Hotel in Japan
+Capsule Hotels in Japan

-There are hotels called “Capsule Hotel” in Japan.
+There are hotels called “capsule hotel” in Japan.

 As you can imagine form the name, it is a hotel.

 The big differences are its room size and design.